Don’t Fear the Bond Market Reapers

-Over the past few years, some highly respected economists have been alarming investors with their predictions that the Federal Reserve’s quantitative easing (QE) program fuels inflation.
-When inflation heats up, interest rates rise, and investors who own both stocks and bonds see the value of their bonds fall.
+Over the past few years, some well-known economists have been alarming investors with their predictions that the Federal Reserve’s quantitative easing (QE) program fuels inflation.
+If inflation does heats up, interest rates will rise, and investors who own both stocks and bonds will see the value of their bonds fall.
 However, contrary to these predictions, inflation has remained low.
+Undeterred, many economists continue to warn investors.

-Excess reserves fueling inflation hasn’t happened—nor will it, because banks can only lend them to other banks.
-Consumer and businesses demand, not reserves, determine loan amounts and frequencies.
+Economists were wrong about reserves fueling inflation because banks can only lend them to other banks.
+Consumer and business demands, not reserves, determine loan amounts and frequencies.
 During the housing boom, banks had almost no excess reserves, but everyone and their brother got a loan.

-If in the future, relentless inflation does return, investors with bonds can employ fallback strategies: adding shorter-term bonds, inflation-protected bonds, and emerging market bonds.
+Bonds play an important part in a portfolio, so unless an investor’s risk tolerance or goals change, it is unwise to scrap or reduce the percentage of their portfolio invested in bonds.
+If, in the future, inflation does spike, investors with diversified portfolios can implement fallback strategies: adding shorter-term bonds, inflation-protected bonds, and/or emerging market bonds.
 (Asset allocation and diversification strategies cannot assure a profit.)

-However, the dangerous side effect of QE is not inflation; it’s those risk assets, such as stocks, get pricey.
-Many of the asset managers and pension plans that sold bonds to the Fed used their proceeds to purchase risk assets.
+Remember, the asset managers and pension plans that sold bonds to the Fed used those proceeds to purchase risk assets.
 Those purchases propelled those assets higher, and higher prices entice speculators who borrowed money to buy those same risk assets.
-The public, frustrated by the low-interest rates, also purchased those assets.
+The public, frustrated by the low-interest rates, also purchased those risk assets.
+So, in addition to excess reserves, the other side effect of QE is that risk assets, such as stocks, get expensive.

 [i] Board of Governors of the Federal Reserve System, http://www.federalreserve.gov/monetarypolicy/bst_crisisresponse.htm